 As it developed, the Summer Citizens Program at Utah State University formed a partnership with Logan City and the Cache Chamber of Commerce.
 These organizations worked together to promote Logan, Utah as a summer destination for seniors seeking a moderate summer climate, a friendly environment, and cultural and educational experiences.

-USU and community leaders began a recruiting trip each January traveling to Arizona retirement communities to promote both the program and housing options to a captive audience of retired 55+ generation.
-That recruiting partnership continues through today.
-The week of January 9 through 13, 2017 a team coordinated by Linda Dâ€™Addabbo, Summer Citizens Program Coordinator, will offer presentations in 12 locations through retirement communities in southern Arizona.
-Apartment sponsors, Cache Valley Visitors Bureau Director, Utah Festival Opera & Musical Theater GM, Lyric Repertory Company, and apartment owners will be among this team of presenters.
+USU and community leaders began a recruiting trip each year to retirement communities in Arizona.
+This trip promoted the program and housing options to members of the retired 55+ generation.
+That recruiting partnership continues today.
+Each year, a team coordinated by Linda D'Addabbo, Summer Citizens Program Coordinator, offers presentations to retirement communities in southern Arizona.
+Apartment sponsors, the Cache Valley Visitors Bureau Director, members of the Utah Festival Opera & Musical Theater, and the director of the Lyric Repertory Company will be among this team of presenters.

 With a thriving performing arts district, Logan UT is a cultural hub for entertainment with live theater, first class opera, and a daily free noon concert in the Logan Tabernacle.